harryhanYuhao/guide_for_self_studying_programming/src/what_is_computer/choosing_os.md

 It is only available on Apple computers.
 Many consumer appraise MacOS for its stability, beautiful apperance, and convenient interaction with other Apple devices.

-Apple has the complete control over MacOS, a privilage that was abused:
+Like Microsoft, Apple has the complete control over MacOS, a privilage that was abused:

-1. Apple voluntarily stopped the support for OpenGL and Vulkan to promote Metal, a graphical framework created by Apple.
-This makes many AAA games not functional on MacOS.
 1. Apple has secretly underclocked older devices (making them slower) without notifying users.
 Many suspected Apple did it to encourage consumers to buy new Apple products.
 Apple refuted this statement but agreed to pay 113 million. [^Battery Gate]
+1. Apple voluntarily stopped the support for OpenGL and Vulkan to promote Metal, a graphical framework created by Apple.
+This makes many AAA games not functional on MacOS.

 ### User Experience

-Apple's product is famous for its beautiful appearance and animations.
+Apple's products are famous for their beautiful appearances, smooth animations, and long battery life.
 Interaction between Apple's device are also appraised.
 Apart from these, however, Apples's products are poor on many aspects:

 1. MacOS has serious compatibility issues.
 Many software can not run on MacOS, including most of the games and many developer tools.
 Some softwares refuses to offer MacOS support, some software's support was deliberately undermined by Apple;
+1. Apple promotes the software made by Apple, and hampers third party softwares. [^Apple hampers third party softwares]
 1. Purchasing applications through Apple's App Store costs more, as Apple takes 30% of any purchase.
 1. MacOS consumes a lot of RAM and disk space.
 A brand new installation of MacOS takes likely more than 40 GB of disk and 4 GB of RAM.